cslarsen/mersenne-twister/README.md

 and readable source code.
 But I couldn't resist doing some optimizations, so unfortunately the code is a bit muddled now.

-This implementation is **very fast**.
-On **my** computer, at least, it runs faster than the reference implementation in the original paper.
-Most other non-SIMD Mersenne Twisters are directly based on this code, so I consider this to be a fast implementation.
-But, your mileage may wary.
+This implementation is _very fast_.
+It runs faster than the reference implementation in the original paper, at least on _my_ computer.
+Most other _non-SIMD_ implementations are based on the reference code, so I consider this to be one of the faster ones.
+However, performance measurement is difficult, and especially across various CPU architectures and systems, so you should really test it out and decide for yourself.

 The original optimization trick I did was to unroll the loop in `generate_number()` three times to avoid the relatively expensive modulus